slokgrinnell/fun-with-fractions/README.md

 ## Github link - https://github.com/slokgrinnell/fun-with-fractions

 Throw new and try and catch I learned from youtube because they made a project with the try and catch.

+WHAT I FIXED:

+- I fixed the output and used booleans to check if there is an error or not.
+If there is an error in the interactive calculator I made boolean false so that it does not return any values.
+I also fixed 2 x 3 error showing output
+-Everything matches the script now